autumnmarceau/glitchlette/_posts/2025-08-01-every-rat-photo-behind-the-scenes.md

 ### What is a Sleeper Wave?
->- **Sleeper waves** (aka a sneaker wave) are potentially deadly waves that surge further up the beach than expected, overtaking the unaware.>- Beach goers can be swept into the ocean.
+>- **Sleeper waves** (also called sneaker waves) are powerful, unpredictable waves that surge far higher up the beach than expected.
->- This can result in cold water immersion.
+>- *They can knock people over, drag them into the ocean, and cause sudden cold water immersion, which is often dangerous and sometimes deadly.*
->- Cold water immersion can be dangerous, even deadly.
+>- How can you avoid them? **Never turn your back on the ocean.**

 ### The Danger of Sleeper Waves
->- Stay farther back from the ocean than you think is necessary.
-Sneaker waves can run up the beach by at least 150 feet (45 meters) into the dry beach.
+>- They strike without warning.
->- **Never turn your back on the ocean.**
+>- *Sneaker waves can surge over 150 feet (45 meters) beyond the waterline.*
->- Be aware of the following dangers:.
+>- No place on the beach is guaranteed safe.
->- The force and speed with which sneaker waves move.
+>- *The water is cold enough to cause shock, disorientation, or drowning.*
->- No place on the beach is too high for the wave to reach.
+>- The waves move fast and with surprising force.

 Quick research showed it only takes a few inches of water to make a car float.
 The totality of what we had narrowly avoided began to sink in.